Robert Munro December 6th, 2009

 While the department includes a wide variety of research projects and teams studying different things, we share the ambitious goal of dealing with the complexity and the uncertainty of human language by integrating rich models of linguistic structure at every linguistic level with sophisticated modern probabilistic and statistical techniques.

 Together with the Computer Science Department, our department houses a wide variety of research labs, reading groups, and informal workshops on computational linguistics, and we also maintain close ties with the wide variety of companies working on computational linguistic applications in the surrounding Silicon Valley area.
-For more information, see the Stanford Natural Language Processing Group, the Computational Semantics Lab, and the CSLI Pragmatics Lab.
+For more information, see the Stanford Natural Language Processing Group and the CSLI Pragmatics Lab.